VICIWUOHA/US-BikeShare-Analytics-Project/README.md

 # US-BikeShare-Analytics-Project
-A Python File that gives Descriptive Analytics and Insights into a US Bikeshare dataset.
+A Python CLI Script that gives Descriptive Analytics and Insights into a US Bikeshare dataset.